albantunez/albantunez.github.io/README.md

 #### Attribution
-This repository was generated using a template or code based on someone else's work.
+This repository was generated using the code of daianna-glez.
-See `ATTRIBUTION.md` in the repository root for full details and references.
+This repository was generated using code from [daianna-glez](https://github.com/daianna-glez) (accessed 2025-05-27).
+See `ATTRIBUTION.md` for full details.